-Upon returning to Australia Professor Varcoe took a position as a Vascular Surgeon at Prince of Wales Hospital, where he is now supervisor of surgical training, as well as commencing a busy private practice.
-In 2009 and 2010 he was the co-chairman of the International Endovascular Symposium with the late Professor Geoff White and in 2009 he was invited to be chairman and convener of the annual scientific meeting for the Australia and New Zealand Society of Vascular Surgery, “Vascular 2009”.
-In 2013 he established Australasia’s leading scientific congress of endovascular surgery “The VERVE Symposium”.
+Upon returning to Australia Professor Varcoe took a position as a Vascular Surgeon at Prince of Wales Hospital, where he is now director of operating theatres, as well as commencing a busy private practice.
+In 2009 and 2010 he was the co-chairman of the International Endovascular Symposium with the late Professor Geoff White and in 2009 he was chairman and convener of the annual scientific meeting for the Australia and New Zealand Society of Vascular Surgery, “Vascular 2009”.
+In 2013 he established Australia’s leading scientific congress of endovascular surgery “The VERVE Symposium”.
 He is course director of this annual forum which hosts a world renowned faculty of international and regional vascular specialists in a multi-day educational event (see www.VERVEsymposium.com).

-He is founder and director of the New South Wales Vascular Journal Club Meeting which has been held four times per year since 2006 and has hosted a number of world leaders in the field of vascular and endovascular surgery.
-In 2011 he was elected as a member of the International Council of the International Society of Endovascular Specialists and is a member of many learned vascular societies including the Royal Australasian College of Surgeons, ANZ Society of Vascular Surgery, International Society on Thrombosis and Haemostasis, International Society for Vascular Surgery, Section of Academic Surgeons and the John Loewenthal Surgical Research Society.
+He is founder of the New South Wales Vascular Journal Club Meeting which has been held four times per year since 2006 and has hosted a number of world leaders in the field of vascular and endovascular surgery.
+In 2011 he was elected as a member of the International Council of the International Society of Endovascular Specialists and is now on their executive board.
+He is a member of many learned vascular societies including the Royal Australasian College of Surgeons, ANZ Society of Vascular Surgery, International Society on Thrombosis and Haemostasis, International Society for Vascular Surgery, Section of Academic Surgeons and the John Loewenthal Surgical Research Society.